 Someone gazing out at the ocean from the Maine coast sees very different hues than someone squinting at the sea from a sunny beach on a Greek island.
-So why does the ocean come in so many shades of blue?
+So why is the ocean blue and why does it come in so many different shades?
+Let's find out!

 Advertisement